-Do You Have to Report a Car Accident in Florida?Request Free Consultation
+Do You Have to Call the Police After a Car Accident in Florida?Get a Free Consultation

 - The other driver is uninsured or underinsured.

-- The crash involves a commercial motor vehicle.
+- The crash involved a commercial motor vehicle.

-Even if you don’t legally have to notify the police of a car accident in Florida, it could be in your best interests to do so.
-Reporting a crash creates an official record of it, which can be used during your car insurance claim.
-The police accident report will contain important information, such as the crash date, time, location and the names of all parties involved.
+Reporting a crash creates an official record of it, which you can use when filing your car insurance claim.
+The police accident report will contain important information, such as the crash date, time, location, and the names of all parties involved.

-When you call the police to the scene, give them your side of the story and write down your police report number.
+When police arrive at the scene, give them your side of the story and write down your police report number.
 Then, obtain a copy of the report to file your car insurance claim.
-If you get involved in a car accident that is minor enough that you don’t legally have to report it, you may still need to fill out a written Traffic Crash Report on your own and submit it to the Florida Department of Highway Safety shortly after the wreck.

 Take photos at the scene of the crash before you leave.
 If anyone witnessed the accident, write down their names and phone numbers.
 Go directly to a hospital for a checkup, even if you feel fine.
 Your adrenaline may be masking the signs of an injury.
 When you’re ready, call your car insurance company to report the crash.